SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   of the problem type.
 * `progress_message`: Controls the message with the progressbar.
 Defaults to showing `dt`, `t`, the maximum of `u`.

-## User Data

-* `userdata`: This is a user-chosen type which will show up in the `integrator` type, allowing the user to have a cache for callbacks, event handling, and other various activities.

 ## Error Calculations